 While Dominika is working her way in the inside of the Kremlin, Nathaniel and his crew are working on there own mission in Washington.
 They are looking to foil Iran’s plans to acquire parts that would make them have nuclear potential in a single year.
 As the plan unfolds the team realizes they have a mole of their own inside the CIA.
-Denied a promotion that is given to a rather unknown entity is a definite deflation of ego, for Sebastian Angevine, this was all he needed to welcome himself to his palace of treason and a future in espionage.
+Being denied a promotion that is given to a rather unknown entity is a definite deflation of ego, for Sebastian Angevine, this was all he needed to welcome himself to his own palace of treason and a future in espionage.

 “At the end of their walk, she watched Thorstad in his ridiculous, wide brimmed slap a trudge up Thirty-First Street NW towards the lights of M street.
 Zarubina hoped this TRITON was intelligent.
 It didn’t reassure her that he had chosen a code name for himself – a worrying possible indicator of the ego of a megalomaniac.
 Besides monarch of the sea, “triton” in Russian meant ‘newt.’
 Not exactly the most heroic cryptonym for an agent, thought Zarubina, but perhaps naming oneself after a squirmy amphibian will prove to be apt.”